ON THIS PAGE:

 The bursary covers tuition, fees and camps for each year of primary school or each year of secondary school (immersion trips to foreign countries are excluded).
 The school provides all stationery, texts and resource materials, including a laptop if required and one full set of uniforms, excluding hat and shoes.
 The parents provide a weekly financial contribution in an agreement negotiated with the school.

 Eligibility and selection process

 Bursaries are awarded at the discretion of the committee and is based on greatest need, and funding available.
-The bursaries are awarded on the demonstrable, means-tested inability to afford a Catholic education.
+The bursaries are awarded on the demonstrable, means-tested inability to afford a education at a local Brisbane Catholic Education school.
 Support from the fund is not dependent on academic ability of the student.
 Supporting financial documentation is necessary before any expression of interest form, or renewal of bursary, can be processed.
 Special consideration may be given to students who are socially, culturally, spiritually or emotionally disadvantaged.

 Expression of interest